-Ideally you’d have two people to carry out a test, one to facilitate and one to take notes but that isn’t always possible.
-So this method works for when you need some user feedback on your product and you’re a one-man band or the only person prepared to do it.
+Ideally when running a user test you’d have two people to carry it out: one to facilitate and one to take notes but that isn’t always possible.
+Here’s my method for when you need some user feedback on your product and you’re a one-man band or the only person prepared to do it.

-As you were conducting the test you can think you already have the insight you need but it is common to misremember what actually happened: watching it back helps you check exactly how serious each issue was and helps you spot things you might have missed.
+As you were conducting the test you can think you already have the insight you need but it is common to misremember what actually happened: exaggerating certain things and forgetting others.
+Watching it back helps you check exactly how serious each issue was and helps you spot things you might have missed.

 - Get the videos off your recording phone and onto a laptop, or even better a shared drive.